gnarvaja/external-adapters-js/README.md

 Starting from the root of the repository:

-1. Ensure that the project is setup and that the docker-compose file has been generated
+1. Ensure that the project is setup and that the docker-compose file has been generated (note: requires at least node 14.16.0)

    ```json
    yarn && yarn setup && yarn generate:docker-compose